okcashpro/okcash/docs/docs/intro.md

 ## Use Cases

-Eliza can be used to create:
+OKai can be used to create:

 1. **AI Assistants**